DentiioApp/dentiio-api/README.md

 ## :gear: Configuration
 0. Create a .env file on the api folder
-1. Copy .env_example in .env
+1. Override .env with create .env.local
-2. Update the variables on the .env at your environement
+2. Update the variables on the .env.local at your environement
 3. Create a passphrase for the JWT Authentication